Skip to main content

 The Institute for Part-Time Faculty Engagement and Support is proud to offer the Shoenberg Fellowship to qualified part-time faculty at Montgomery College who are interested in pursuing full-time faculty positions in higher education.
 Dr. Robert Shoenberg has served as a member of the Board of Trustees and Foundation board, helping to transform Montgomery College into an institution that continues to attract great faculty and talented students.
 Through Dr. Shoenberg’s generous support, this fellowship is intended to support a fully paid, one-semester sabbatical for up to 3 part-time faculty members.

-2024 Shoenberg Fellowship group from left to right: Professor Wyckham Avery, Dr. Robert Shoenberg, Dr. Susanna Ya Xu Sunn, and Professor Erika Bucciantini.
+2026 Shoenberg Fellowship group from left to right: Professor Erik Swanson (Director), Professor Jamya Robinson, Professor Nicole Porcaro, Dr. Shoenberg, and Professor Jose Vega.

 Interested in applying for the 2026 Shoenberg Fellowship?